Small group tour of Flinders Island

 Walkers Lookout, although it is only 400 metres above sea level, offers superb 360° panoramic views which are easily accessible via a short trail walk - unlike the walk-up Mt Strzelecki.
 The visitor can see the tiny settlement of Whitemark far below on the coast, the vista stretches across to Strzelecki National Park and Mt Strzelecki to the south and across to the west the view extends to the coast around the Patriachs and to Mount Furneaux.

-West Coast: Trousers Point, Mt Strzelecki & Fotheringate Bay
+- West Coast: Trousers Point & Mt Strzelecki

 - Day pack and water bottle